 Clive Hillman.
 Liberal Democrat.
 Previously a physical trainer for the RAF.
 In Newbury, worked in financial services for the Royal Bank of Scotland.
 Elected to the Council 1997-2007.
-Supported the National Council for Epilepsy.1 The Town Hall lift was installed.2 Moved to Lincoln.3 including the Town Hall.8 She raised £3000 for the Salvation Army and the RNID, including by a Mayor's Ball.9 HM the Queen's Golden Jubilee was celebrated.
-Author of A Newbury Family (1996), The Way We Were in Dear Old Newbury (1997), Here in Newbury in the Second World War (1999), and Mayor-making and being Mayor of Newbury (2003).
+Supported the National Council for Epilepsy.4 The Town Hall lift was installed.5 Moved to Lincoln.6

 Frances Mary Berry (1923-2015).
-Liberal Democrat.4 The daughter of James and Gertrude Blackford of Oaken Hedges, Fifth Road, then a farm.5 James ran a welding and scrap metal business and Gertrude founded Jay Bee Pork Products Ltd, making and selling sausages and bacon from their own livestock.
+Liberal Democrat.7 The daughter of James and Gertrude Blackford of Oaken Hedges, Fifth Road, then a farm.8 James ran a welding and scrap metal business and Gertrude founded Jay Bee Pork Products Ltd, making and selling sausages and bacon from their own livestock.
 They also sold chickens and eggs.
 (Photo © West Berkshire Council.)

-Frances worked for Wessex Electricity Company before it was nationalised as the Southern Electricity Board.6 Elected to the Town Council 2000-03.
-While she was Mayor, a reunion took place of those affected by the bombing of Newbury Council School in 1943.7 29 properties were passed to the Town Council,
+Frances worked for Wessex Electricity Company before it was nationalised as the Southern Electricity Board.9 Elected to the Town Council 2000-03.
+While she was Mayor, a reunion took place of those affected by the bombing of Newbury Council School in 1943.10 29 properties were passed to the Town Council,